PERFORMANCE BENEFITS

 So caffeine before your workout is beneficial, but, is caffeine after your workout beneficial as well?
 Taylor (2011) et al. showed that a post-exercise drink that included caffeine, improved exercise intensity the following workout too.
 This is not to say that caffeine will still be in your system the next day, but caffeine may help with recovery, which will get you ready for the next workout.

-That wasn’t the only study which showed positive results.
+That wasn't the only study which showed positive results.
 Pedersen (2008) et al. showed a higher muscle glycogen resynthesis rate (66% higher) in carb + caffeine, than carbohydrate alone.
 There are more things you can do to reduce muscle soreness and speed up recovery.
-Click this link to read more on Reducing Muscle Soreness after your workout.
+Click on the image below for more info on reducing muscle soreness.

 Caffeine and Golf?